Contact Lens Care

 Whether you're spending the day at the beach, going for a hike or spending time outdoors, it is essential to protect your eyes by wearing sunglasses with UV protection.
 Sunglasses are a great accessory to showcase your style and keep your eyes safe from the sun's harmful rays.

 However, when choosing a pair of sunglasses, it is vital to check that they have 100% UVA and UVB protection.
 Sunglasses with UV400 labels offer this level of safety and can be found in a wide variety of styles at Feel Good Contacts.

 A good quality pair of sunglasses with UV protection is needed all year round, including on cloudy days during the winter and in environments where there is snow.
 The snow can reflect UV rays so choosing the right sunglasses for skiing or snowboarding is essential to ensure adequate UV protection.

-How can you tell if sunglasses are UV protected?
+How can you tell if your sunglasses are UV protected?

-You can tell if your sunglasses are UV protected by checking the CE mark.
-A quality pair of sunglasses with adequate UV protection should have a CE-label.
-This is evidence that the sunglasses correspond to EU standards.
-The CE-label can be found on the inner side of the temples.
+You can tell if your sunglasses are UV protected by checking that it has a UKCA or CE mark, but this will depend on where the product is being sold.
+In the UK, a quality pair of sunglasses with adequate UV protection should have a UKCA label, whereas in Ireland and EU countries you should look out for a CE label.
+This is evidence that the sunglasses correspond to EU standards or the designated standards which the UK introduced to replace EU harmonised standards.
+The CE and UKCA labels can be found on the inner side of the temples.
 Sometimes there is a U400 sticker on the lenses as well.